Policies and Procedures

 Clients are encouraged to bring antenatal records when attending ultrasound appointment, however this would be to enable parents to ask questions should they require.
 Clients attending for early pregnancy scan should attend with a full bladder to allow for the scan to take place.

 Early pregnancy scans are considered to be viability scans.
-It may sometimes be the case that an internal scan will need to take place if staff are not able to obtain clear views and/or second scan appointments will need to be made at no extra cost.
+It may sometimes be the case that an internal scan will need to take place if staff are not able to obtain clear views and/or second scan appointments will need to be made at a very reduced price.
 Clients are given the option to decline should they not wish to have an internal scan, although information regarding risks and benefits are readily available within consent forms for you to read before you undertake your scan and decide what you are consenting to.

 All Ultrasound scans should offer medical benefits and not be solely for aesthetics.
 Our 3D 4D scans are primarily intended to enhance parental bonding and to check well-being.
 2D scans are for reassurance and dating purposes. .
 Our Baby scans are not performed as a check for fetal abnormalities.
 If however, any abnormality is detected by the Sonographer, he/she will explain their findings as fully as possible and a referral will be made.
 It is vital that you get in contact with the midwife or GP to request further investigation.